MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 1. On the **Insider risk levels** page:

-   - In the Insider risk policy dropdown, select **Data leaks quick policy** you created in a previous exercise.
+   - In the Insider risk policy dropdown, select the **Data leaks quick policy** you created in a previous exercise.
    - Leave the default risk level settings unchanged.
    - Select **Save**.